areThereAnyUserNamesLeft/CICDHelloWorld/README.md

 ## Language

-I'm going to start with Go as Python is my normal weapon of choice but I wnt something compiled to add a small level of complexity
+I'm going to start with Go as Python is my normal weapon of choice but I want something compiled to add a small level of low complexity like:

 ```
 package main